Honda CR-V review - MPG, CO2 and running costs

 The CR-V Hybrid charges its battery by energy regeneration or via the petrol engine, so cannot be charged by plugging into a charging point.

-Insurance groups for the Honda CR-V range from 22E for the entry-level two-wheel-drive Hybrid to 24E for the S 1.5 VTEC manual two-wheel-drive and up to 25E for the most expensive Hybrid SR model with four-wheel-drive.
+Insurance groups for the Honda CR-V range from 22E for the entry-level two-wheel-drive Hybrid to 24E for the most expensive Hybrid EX model with four-wheel-drive.
 This is somewhat higher than rivals such as the Skoda Karoq in group 15 and the Peugeot 3008, which goes as low as 11.
 A wide range of safety systems both standard and available as an option help to keep insurance costs down, however.

 In this review